iAvoe/WiFi6-HotSpot-FTP-File-Transfer-Scripts/README.md

 - If you don't want this, or some files are written in UTF-16 characters, the solution is to compress them into .zip, .rar, or .7z files, which in most cases are less convinent

 **The configuration process is straightforward**:
-1. Open Servers Ultimate and enter the `Servers` menu.
+1. Open Servers Ultimate and enter the `Servers` menu
-2. Click on the `+` button at the top right corner.
+2. Click on the `+` button at the top right corner
-3. Swipe down and click on `FTP Server`.
+3. Swipe down and click on `FTP Server`
-4. Click on the newly added server to enter the configuration menu.
+4. Click on the newly added server to enter the configuration menu
-5. Set the port number `Port` to 9999, or give it a name to differentiate from other servers.
+5. Set the port number `Port` to 9999.
+If yo want a different port number, then change the batch script variable correspondingly is required
    - Swipe right into the `Specific` menu, where you'll see the `Encoding` field set to `Automatic`.
      - If you need to configure specific user accounts for login, swipe right to the `Users` section for configuration.
-     - The `Passive ports range` represents passive ports, which are used as a backup measure when clients cannot connect directly to the previously set active port number.
+     - The `Passive ports range` represents passive ports, which are used as a backup measure when clients is not connecting to the actual port number we've configured.
 No additional settings are required.
    -![Servers-ultimate-ftp-config.png](Servers-ultimate-ftp-confi.png)
-6. In the lower options bar, check "Respawn" and "Enable Partial Wake Lock" to reduce the likelihood of the process being terminated by power-saving features.
+6. **Important**: In the lower options bar, check "Respawn" and "Enable Partial Wake Lock" to reduce the likelihood of the process being terminated by power-saving features on your phone
    -![Disable-Power-Optimizations-4.png](Disable-Power-Optimizations-4.png)
 7. Save the configuration by clicking the save button at the top right corner, then return to the main menu and exit the app.